Learnware-LAMDA/Learnware/docs/workflows/reuse.rst

 ``Learnware Reuser`` is a ``Python API`` that offers a variety of convenient tools for learnware reuse.
 Users can reuse a single learnware, combination of multiple learnwares, and heterogeneous learnwares using these tools efficiently, thereby saving the laborious time and effort of building models from scratch.
-There are mainly two types of reuse tools, based on whether user has gathered a small amount of labeled data beforehand: (1) direct reuse and (2) customized reuse based on labeled data.
+There are mainly two types of reuse tools, based on whether user has gathered a small amount of labeled data beforehand: (1) data-free reuser and (2) data-dependent reuser.

 .. note::